stephentkennedy/vogon_media_server/README.md

 After creating an appropriate virtual host, or running this project as the root, you can simply navigate to the project in a web browser.
 The installer will autostart as long as the "new_install" file exists.

 As mentioned above, this is not in anything close to a release state, so expect things not to work completely, or for hard-coded variables to need to be changed.
 This will be addressed in the future.

+If you are on a clean install of a Debian based OS, you can download and run the debian_media_server_clean_install.sh script in /install_scripts it will download a copy of this repository, install all of the dependencies, and configure your database for you.
+Once the script is done running, just access your device in a web browser to log in and start using it.

 ## Building
 Since this is primarily a PHP project nothing needs to be compiled, but in an effort to make it easier to deploy there is a build process in place, though it does not currently install anything it might need outside its own directory.
 It needs access to the PHP zip module to function.